 The publisher starts from the root object and takes each step in the URL as a key to locate the next object.
 It moves to the next object and continues to move from object to object using the URL as a guide.

-Now let’s take a more rigorous look at traversal.
+Now let’s take a closer look at traversal.

 Zope has few restrictions on publishable objects.
 The basic rule is that the object must have a doc string.
-This requirement goes for method objects too.
+This requirement goes for methods, too.

-Another requirement is that a publishable object must not have a name that begin with an underscore.
+Another requirement is that a publishable object must not have a name that begins with an underscore.
 These two restrictions are designed to keep private objects from being published.

 This example shows how you can examine the request during the traversal process.